 You may copy the software to another disk or media, for the purpose of backup protection only in the event of a system wide crash.
-Please be aware, that the Software runs only on BATmode S and BATmode S+ Systems.
-Installation and the use of the Software onto a BATmode S or S+ means that you have accepted and agreed to the terms that govern the use of copyrighted software.
+Please be aware, that the Software runs only on BATmode Systems.
+The use of MQTT Real-Time Features requires the purchase of a separate Real-Time License.
+Real-Time Features include the transfer of recorded WAV files, as well as the sending of AI Call Detector results via MQTT in real-time.
+Installation and the use of the Software onto a BATmode means that you have accepted and agreed to the terms that govern the use of copyrighted software.